 5. Graduation/Selection of Winner

-In winter 2020/21, MaRS will hold a graduation ceremony for the five cohort participants.
+In Fall 2021, MaRS will hold a graduation ceremony for the six cohort participants.
 MaRS will also award a $1-million prize to the entrepreneur that has advanced the most during the Challenge and is judged most likely to commercially succeed, as determined by our expert jury.

 As this is a nation-wide competition, we expect to receive many applications.
-To choose the final cohort of five competitors, we will evaluate applications in three stages:
+To choose the final cohort of six competitors, we will evaluate applications in three stages:

 Stage 1 – A review committee will review the eligibility and quality of all applications.
 A minimum of 25 will be selected to advance to the second stage of evaluation.